chopeen/random-notes/new-wifi.md

 sudo service unifi start
 ```

 In the end, the Mongo database turned out so badly corrupted that I ended up reinstalling `unifi` and restoring the configuration from backup.
+After installing `unifi`, you need to run the wizard `https://192.168.xx.yy:8443/setup/` and there is an option to perform a restore.

+The backup files are stored in `/usr/lib/unifi/data/backup`.

 ## Ideas